legends2k/blog/content/post/on_being_slow.md

 I’m an introvert; I don’t speak much in a setting with unknown folks.
 With close friends it’s quite the opposite!
 Even with strangers, after a couple of meetings, I start to feel comfortable and could easily speak for more than half hour with the other just listening.
 This is useful at times but it has its downsides.
 I used to be completely unaware of whether they’re enjoying it or getting bored; this has improved a bit.

+As a kid I was notorious for my verbal diarrhoea; tagged often as "chatterbox".
 A huge realization over the years: cutting down on talking makes me a lot more productive, improves my relationships with better conversations.
-Furthermore, it leads to many silent realizations.
+Talking drains my energy faster than more cerebral tasks.
+Curtailing it leads me to many silent realizations.
 My mind needs the calm to correctly bring up the point I want to talk about; both in personal and professional front.

 # Listening